3 Steps to Flawless Sales Execution

 Expect your sales team to be rusty, given that they have not been in the field for the last year.
 It is vital that your sales managers are in the field 100% of the time in the first month and then 80% the second month and 60% the third month, as this will allow them to lead execution and maximize their reps’ impact.

 To ensure the plan is on track, it is essential to schedule regular meetings to keep everyone accountable.
 I have clients set up two sets of meetings and schedule them all in advance, so everyone involved knows they will be held accountable.

-One thing to consider is that there is a lag between activity and results.
+One thing to consider is a lag between activity and results.
 It takes several calls to see a bump in prescriptions.
-This means I would focus my reviews on activity rather than results.
+I would focus my reviews on activity rather than results.